ibm-cloud-docs/openshift/openshift_versions_415.md

 Review changes that you might need to make when you [update a cluster](/docs/openshift?topic=openshift-update) to version 4.15.
 This information summarizes updates that are likely to have an impact on deployed apps when you update.
 {: shortdesc}

-The OpenShift Data Foundation and the cluster-autoscaler add-ons do not support {{site.data.keyword.openshiftlong_notm}} version 4.15 with CoreOS worker nodes.
-{: note}

 The backup and restore Helm chart is supported on {{site.data.keyword.openshiftlong_notm}} 4.15 clusters.
 However, only the COS direct endpoints are supported.
 For example: `s3.direct.us.cloud-object-storage.appdomain.cloud`.
-{: note}

-[Portworx](https://cloud.ibm.com/docs/openshift?topic=openshift-storage_portworx_about) does not yet support {{site.data.keyword.openshiftlong_notm}} version 4.15 clusters.
-Do not update your cluster to version 4.15 if Portworx is installed.
 {: note}

 {{site.data.keyword.openshiftlong_notm}} version 4.15 clusters do not yet support [Rotating CA certificates in your cluster](/docs/openshift?topic=openshift-cert-rotate).
 Do not update your cluster to version 4.15 if this support is required.